colinmorris/csc236/docs/index.md

 ## Re-marks

+You will have opportunity on MarkUs to request a review of the grading of any piece of term work.
+Please give a specific reason for any request, indicating any errors or omissions you think the marker may have made.
+Remark requests may not be accepted if they are not accompanied with a reason, or if they are made more than three weeks after the work in question was returned.

-It is extremely important to us that we accurately evaluate each piece of work.
-You will have opportunity on MarkUs to request that we review any piece of term work with fresh eyes.
-The result may be that the mark goes down, up, or stays the same, depending on what we see when we reconsider it.
+Note that the result of a re-mark may be that the mark goes down, up, or stays the same, depending on what we see when we reconsider it.
+Also, we may choose to review the grading of the entire piece of work, rather than one specific question.